sunfounder/Sunfounder_Snappy_APP/README.md

 ----------------------------------------------------------------------

 #### About the APP:
-This is the first ubuntu snappy app for Raspberry Pi 2 Model B.
+This is the first ubuntu snappy app for Raspberry Pi 2 Model B by Sunfounder.
 You can read/write GPIO with the APP.
-If you want to use the APP, a Raspberry Pi 2 Model B that Ubuntu Snappy Core system installed is necessary.
+If you want to use the APP, a Raspberry Pi 2 Model B on which the Ubuntu Snappy Core system has been installed is necessary.

 -----------------------------------------------------------------------
 #### About SunFounder: